 Uni life can be busy.
 Trying lots of new things and meeting new people can lead to you not having enough time for yourself.
 It’s really important to make sure you leave some space each week to do something for you.
-Visit friends, watch your favourite film, go for a walk – do what works for you.
+Chat with friends, watch your favourite film, go for a walk – do what works for you.

 A certain amount of stress is good for us, but it’s important to do something about it before it gets too overwhelming.
 We all deal with stress differently, so try different coping strategies to find out what works for you.
 Here are some tops tips for managing stress during your studies.

 If you eat well-balanced meals, you’ll have more energy, find it easier to concentrate, and feel on top form.
 This doesn’t mean you have to follow a certain diet – it’s just about moderation and making sure your body gets the nutrients you need to stay healthy and well.

 Our Wellbeing service aims to provide you with the resources needed to ensure you get the help you need, when you need it.
 SilverCloud is an online system designed specifically to help you if you are experiencing anxiety; depression; stress or eating issues.
 You can access SilverCloud at anytime, anyplace, and anywhere, whether you're on your PC, laptop, tablet or mobile phone.